immmersive/codesmash-ai/right-tool-right-job.md

 - **Screwing** - The screwdriver has the highest suitability score of approximately 3.33.

 These calculations show how to quantitatively decide which tool is the most suitable for each specific task based on the concept of "using the right tool for the right job."
 Each tool's suitability is evaluated based on its effectiveness for the task relative to its cost, leading to the most efficient choice.

+**Conclusion**

+We will be using the Main Axiom to guide every step of the investigation from now on, since as we said, its the best approach which is left to us, because we lak the ability to confirm absolute truth with absolute certainty.